+in this phase is expected to converge to a constant.
+Note that, because of the slow domain-wall annihilation process, the temporal correlation function $C(t+t_w,t_w)$ exhibits an aging behavior, i.e., the feature that the system takes more time to decorrelate as the waiting time $t_w(\gg \sigma_J^{-1}, J_c^{-1})$ proceeds (Fig.~\ref{fig: glass reciprocal}(c)).

-Now let us turn to the non-reciprocal case $J_{ij}\ne J_{ji}$, where the couplings $J_i^{\rm R}$ and $J_i^{\rm L}$ are being sampled independently.
-In this case, as seen in Fig.~\ref{fig:glass_asymmetric}(a), we observe the formation of domains that are \textit{locally} nematically ordered, in which many of them are almost time periodic (see e.g., $i=230$ in Fig. \ref{fig:glass_asymmetric}(b)) but others seem to be interrupted ($i=233$) by the nearby chaotic domain ($i=236$).
-These behaviors are vastly different from the reciprocal case of Fig.~\ref{fig:glass reciprocal}(a) dominated by domain wall annihilation dynamics.
+Now let us turn to the non-reciprocal case $\gamma=0$, where we sample the couplings $J_i^{\rm R}$ and $J_i^{\rm L}$ independently.
+In this case, as seen in Fig.~\ref{fig: glass_asymmetric}(a), we observe the formation of domains that are \textit{locally} nematically ordered, in which many of them are almost time periodic (see e.g., $i=230$ in Fig. \ref{fig: glass_asymmetric}(b)) but others seem to be interrupted ($i=233$) by the nearby chaotic domain ($i=236$).
+These behaviors are vastly different from the reciprocal case of Fig.~\ref{fig: glass reciprocal}(a) dominated by domain wall annihilation dynamics.

-Figures \ref{fig:glass_asymmetric}(c) and (d) show the spatial and time correlation function of this asymmetric spin chain, respectively.
-Strikingly, the time correlation function exhibits a power-law decay $C_t(t_w+t,t_w)\sim t^{-\alpha}$ at large $t$ with a clear sign of aging, while the state is converging towards a short-ranged correlated state $C_x(x,t)\sim e^{-|x|/\xi}$, in stark contrast to the reciprocal case.
+Figures \ref{fig: glass_asymmetric}(c) and (d) show the spatial and time correlation function of this asymmetric spin chain, respectively.
+Strikingly, the time correlation function exhibits a power-law decay $C_t(t_w+t,t_w)\sim t^{-\alpha}$ at large $t$ with a clear sign of aging, while the state is converging towards a short-ranged spatially correlated state (which exhibits a stretched exponential decay $C_x(x,t)\sim e^{-(|x|/\xi)^{\alpha}}$ with $\alpha=0.49$, see Fig.~\ref{fig: stretched exponential}), in stark contrast to the reciprocal case.